Want to build leaders from within?

-Many of these principles will help you gain the trust and respect from people around you.
+Many of these principles will help you gain the trust and respect of the future leaders around you.
 As the levels of trust and respect increase, your influence over others will grow.
 The trust and respect will result from the “Win/Win” relationships that you build with others.

 Anytime we criticize someone, there will be some amount of resentment.
 Can we point out the mistakes of others without resentment?
 Yes, but we must have their solid trust, and they must know that our only concern is their welfare.

 Picture your relationships with others as a check registry.
 Anytime you have a positive interaction, you add a deposit to the account.
 Anytime you say something negative to or do something negative against that person, you register a withdrawal.